-If you're correcting the nonrefundable portion of the credit for qualified sick and family leave wages that you reported on Form 941, line 11b, enter the total corrected amount from Worksheet 1, Step 2, line 2j, in column 1.
+If you're correcting the nonrefundable portion of the credit for qualified sick and family leave wages for leave taken after March 31, 2020, and before April 1, 2021, that you reported on Form 941, line 11b, enter the total corrected amount from Worksheet 1, Step 2, line 2j, in column 1.
 In column 2, enter the amount you originally reported or as previously corrected.
 In column 3, enter the difference between columns 1 and 2.
 For more information about the credit for qualified sick and family leave wages, go to IRS.gov/PLC.